-The topography of Houston is pretty flat so hills are far and few between.
+The topography of Houston is pretty flat, so hills are few.
 The dredging out of some retention ponds near Brays Bayou is undoubtedly responsible for the creation of this large hill.
 At least that would be my educated guess.

 There are picnic tables and a swing at the top of the hill.
 The pathway continues in circular fashion going back down the hill.
 The views are different from all angles.
 You can tell from the color of the grass and trees that we have visited this park on several occasions.

-Notice that golden dome in the photo above?
-Using the zoom lens on my camera I took this image of the Chong Hua Sheng Mu Holy Palace.
+Notice that golden dome in the photo below?
+Using the zoom lens on my camera, I took this image of the Chong Hua Sheng Mu Holy Palace.
 Those buildings in the distance show the Galleria.
-The Williams tower is the tallest one.
+The Williams Tower is the tallest one.
 Many tourists flock to the Galleria and also like to visit the Williams Water Wall.

-After walking to the top of the hill and back down we followed the trail taking us to the other end of the park off of Eldridge.
-This is some of the scenery we viewed on the way.
+After walking to the top of the hill and back down, we followed the trail taking us to the other end of the park off of Eldridge.
+On the trail, this is some of the scenery we viewed on the way.

-These neotropic comorants were fishing near a bridge where we have always seen people also trying to catch fish.
+These Neotropic cormorants were fishing near a bridge where we have always seen people also trying to catch fish.
 There must be an abundance of catfish and crappie in these waters according to this posted sign pictured below.

-Right off of the Eldridge Parkway is another parking lot and the children’s playground is located here.
+Right off of the Eldridge Parkway is another parking lot, and the children’s playground is here.
 It seems to be well utilized each time we have visited this part of the park.
-Restrooms and a water fountain are also located here.
+Restrooms and a water fountain are on site in this location.

-Walking back we enjoyed more views of the park as well as watching the fun that people seemed to be having.
-Everyone seemed to be very polite and this is certainly a family oriented park.
+Walking back, we enjoyed more views of the park as well as watching the fun that people seemed to be having.
+Everyone seemed to be very polite, and this is a family oriented park.

 There were also ducks and seagulls in abundance.
-Every time we have visited this park I spot different types of birds.
+Every time we have visited this park, I spot different types of birds.
 I have seen plenty of brown pelicans but had never noticed the American white pelicans before visiting here.
-It is truly a birdwatchers paradise in Archbishop Joseph A. Fiorenza park!
+It is genuinely a birdwatchers paradise in Archbishop Joseph A. Fiorenza park!